rollerworks-graveyard/NavigationBundle/README.md

                     label:             ~                            # Label of the breadcrumb will be translated with the translator_domain
                     translator_domain: Menus                        # translator domain for the label
                     route:             { name: ~, parameters: { } } # name can not be empty
+                    uri:               ~                            # Alternatively you can use a URI instead of a route
                     items:             []                           # Sub-level items, same as this example (unlimited depth nesting)

                     # alternatively you can reference a service for getting the Menu object